psykzz/psykzz/README.md

 ### Notable mentions / callouts

- - @neamar - A highly recommended individual whom i worked with in the past.
+ - @neamar - A highly recommended individual, who I've worked with in the past.
 <!-- - @kvlr - A highly recommended individual whom i worked with in the past. -->

 <!--